Skip to content

 No policy lifecycle webhooks

 Webhook notifications cover transaction status changes only.
 There are no webhook events for policy creation, approval, or deletion.
-To track policy lifecycle changes, use the Approval domain webhooks, which notify when approval requests for policy rules are created or resolved.
+To track policy lifecycle changes, use the Approval domain webhooks, which notify you when Palisade creates or resolves approval requests for policy rules.

 See Webhooks overview for setup instructions and payload format.